vtog/labGuides/source/ocp/acm-notes.rst

 From the cli create the following yaml manifests and apply them to your hub cluster.
 When finished you'll have a SNO cluster running.

+.. tip:: Use the "kustomization.yaml" to create the manifests ``oc create -k ./<manifest-dir>``.
+This process can be used to test the manifests for errors before gitops automation.

 - 00-namespace.yaml
 - 01-unsealed-bmc-secret.yaml